 Steve Rogers, the First Avenger, was chosen to represent our country because he was an entirely selfless being, a soldier who would put us before him.
 Captain America represents everything we would want to be in the face of evil, a man without demons (those would come later), whose purity of heart is his greatest strength.
 If you’re skeptical and prone to eye rolls, Team Iron Man awaits.
 If you’re idealistic, hopeful, and maybe a little naïve, you’re Team Cap all the way.

 Captain America: The First Avenger is a film that only Marvel Studios would bother to accomplish.
-It’s an emotional set-up that we won’t see paid off until eight films further down the MCU sequence.
+It’s an emotional set-up that we won’t see paid off until at least eight films further down the MCU sequence.
 As Thor gave pathos to Loki so he could be free to twirl his mustache in The Avengers, Captain America solidifies Steve Rogers’ virtuous patriotism so that The Winter Soldier and Civil War can eventually drag his ideals across our own prickly cynicism.

 On its own, The First Avenger is a perfectly fine, humdrum war film with supernatural aspirations.
-As part of an epic 17-series re-watch, it’s an indispensable piece to the inner turmoil that’s truly driving the Avengers Initiative.
+As part of an epic 22-series re-watch, it’s an indispensable piece to the inner turmoil that’s truly driving the Avengers Initiative.
 As discussed in Part One of this series, while we may get distracted in our frustrations over Marvel’s alleged villain problem, we’re ultimately here to experience the internal crises of our heroes.

 Created by Joe Simon and Jack Kirby in 1941 for Timely Comics (eventually rechristened Marvel Comics), Captain America was conceived by two Jewish kids eager to incite the fighting spirit of America.
 Hitting the stands eight months before we would enter the war, Captain America was a star-spangled crusader who saw the world in black and white, good versus evil, and that unquestionable righteousness made Hitler his mission.